Tinbeh97/Graph_ML/README.md

 # Graph-based Machine Learning for EEG data

 The models presented in this represetory are mainly applied for biometric application.
+For more information on this work please read [Graph Variational Auto-Encoder for Deriving EEG-based Graph Embedding](https://www.sciencedirect.com/science/article/pii/S0031320321003848?dgcid=author).

 ## Previous work